 Sandpiper travels east from Beaver Lodge, following Enbridge’s existing system, passing to the north of Minot and crossing into Minnesota south of Grand Forks to Clearbrook.
 From the new Sandpiper terminal west of Clearbrook, the pipeline will follow an existing pipeline right-of-way south toward Park Rapids.
 From there, the Sandpiper pipeline will travel east to Superior, following existing electric transmission lines or other infrastructure for much of the route.
-In total, more than 75 percent of the Sandpiper route is co-located with existing utility rights-of-way.
+In total, more than 75 percent of the Sandpiper route follows pipelines and other infrastructure already in operation.

 This map is a rough depiction of the Sandpiper Pipeline route in North Dakota, Minnesota and Wisconsin.